For many camper owners, the beginning of October marks the end of another season of travel.

 For each step in the guide below, we’ve listed everything you need.

-You probably already have most of these items though there’s a few specific accessories too.
+You probably already have most of these items though there are a few specific accessories too.

 RV Winterizing Checklist